 Over 15-years ago Ethan was an avid cyclist.
 One day he realized he could no longer touch his toes.
 Reluctantly he was dragged to a yoga class by his girlfriend and it was an unbearable 45-minutes.
 He knew he needed flexibility training, but there had to be another way.
 On a whim Ethan decided to take a Pilates mat class and the intrigue began.

-In short, Ethan does not believe Pilates has to be the only exercise one participates in, but he knows it will greatly improve whatever activities that one is doing.
-Pilates is meant for longevity, so even as your interests and activities change, Pilates will always help you do them to the best of your ability.
+In short, Ethan does not believe Pilates has to be the only exercise one participates in as he knows it will greatly improve whatever activities one is doing.
+Pilates is meant for longevity, as your interests and activities change, Pilates will always help you do them to the best of your ability.